Roberto Martinez quits Belgium national team after crashing out of World Cup group stage

 DID YOU KNOW?
 This is the first time since 1998 that Belgium have failed to progress beyond the knockout stages of the World Cup.

 WHAT NEXT FOR BELGIUM?
-The Rode Duivels will look for a new head coach before their Euro 2024 qualifying campaign starts with a game against Sweden in March 2023.
+The Red Devils will look for a new head coach before their Euro 2024 qualifying campaign starts with a game against Sweden in March 2023.

 Editors' Picks